 - Irene Ryan (best known as "Granny" on The Beverly Hillbillies) died several days after suffering a stroke onstage during a performance of Pippin on Broadway.

-- Older Than Steam: 17th-century playwright/actor Jean Baptiste Poquelin aka Molière, who suffered of pulmonar tuberculosis, collapsed during a last show and died after he was taken home.
+- Older Than Steam: 17th-century playwright/actor Jean Baptiste Poquelin aka Molière, who suffered from pulmonar tuberculosis, collapsed during a last show and died after he was taken home.
 He was, of course, playing the title character in Le Malade Imaginaire (literally, The Imaginary Invalid; commonly, The Hypochondriac).

-- Thanks to a recurring misconception, there are people who still think that Molière died on the theater scene before the end of the show, instead of dying at home a few hours later.
+- Thanks to a recurring misconception, there are people who still think that Molière died on the theater set before the end of the show, instead of dying at home a few hours later.

 - Comedian Harry "Parkyakarkus" Parke — the father of comedians Albert Brooks and Bob Einstein, aka Super Dave Osborne — had a heart attack and slumped into Milton Berle's lap while on stage for the 1958 Friar's Club Roast of Lucille Ball and Desi Arnaz.
 An attempt to restart his heart after he was carried offstage was unsuccessful.

 - Swedish comedian and actor Lasse Eriksson died on stage on March 3rd 2011.
 At the end of his last performance he collapsed and was brought to the nearest hospital, less than a mile away, where he was pronounced dead on arrival.